 Maybe that’s the first step in reducing mental health stigma — accepting that a lot of people might benefit from being in the room, and that it’s okay, and even normal, to be there in the first place.

-(Carl Grody, LISW-S, specializes in family therapy at Grody Family Counseling in Worthington, Ohio.
-He’s a trained group leader in the Incredible Years parenting program, and he’s the family therapy columnist for Columbus Parent magazine.
-If you’re interested in an appointment, please call 614-477-5565 or e-mail firstname.lastname@example.org.)
+(Carl Grody, LISW-S, runs Grody Online Family Counseling based in Columbus, Ohio.
+He has 12 years of experience working with children, adolescents, families and couples.
+He’s a trained group leader in the Incredible Years parenting program, and he’s also the family therapy columnist for Columbus Parent magazine.
+For an appointment with Carl, call him at 614-477-5565 or e-mail him at email@example.com.
+To schedule online without the middle man, click here: carlgrodylisws.clientsecure.me.)